lsuhpchelp/singularity/recipes/centos7/ReadME.md

 To learn how to run these jobs effectively, please refer to the following guidance:
 1. **[CPU-Based MPI Job Guidance](cpu_mpi_guidance.md)**:
    - Explains how to run MPI-based jobs on CPU-only nodes.
-   - Includes details about environment variables, module configurations, and scaling.
+   - Includes details about environment variables, module configurations, and running on two compute nodes.

 2. **[GPU-Accelerated MPI Job Guidance](gpu_mpi_guidance.md)**:
    - Details on how to run GPU-accelerated MPI jobs.